-(Last updated on: 19/10/2020)
+(Last updated on: 21/02/2022)

-Typically, begpackers travel to a less developed country with no means of financially supporting themselves and begging locals and other travellers to fund their travelling.
+Typically, begpackers travel to a less developed country with little or no means of financially supporting themselves and spend part of their time overseas begging locals and other travellers to fund their travelling.

 ‘Begpacking’: A brief history